 - 2.1.
 The relevant School(s) provide evidence of relevant academic, scholarly and professional activity and can demonstrate that this is adequate and appropriate to support the course. - 2.2.
-The course team has adequate numbers of staff with appropriate expertise at all levels to sustainably deliver and support the course. - 2.3.
-The University has sufficient physical accommodation for teaching and learning to take place within an environment that is conducive to learning. - 2.4.
-The University has appropriate and up-to-date specialist equipment to support learning where necessary. - 2.5.
+The course team has adequate numbers of staff with appropriate expertise at all levels to sustainably deliver and support the course. - The University has sufficient physical accommodation for teaching and learning to take place within an environment that is conducive to learning. - The University has appropriate and up-to-date specialist equipment (including e-learning technologies and platforms) to support learning where necessary. - 2.5.
 The University has sufficient library materials, digital resources and other educational resources available to support students' learning needs.